-- o No-one (teacher or pupil) will have to answer a personal question - No-one will be forced to take part in a discussion - Only correct/agreed names for body parts will be used - Meanings of words will be explained in a sensible and factual way - The use of a question box may help to lessen embarrassment of asking questions
+- o No-one (teacher or pupil) will have to answer a personal question - No-one will be forced to take part in a discussion - Only correct/agreed names for body parts will be used - Meanings of words will be explained in a sensible and factual way - The use of a question box may help to lessen embarrassment of asking questions - Teachers may use their discretion in responding to questions and may say (for example): - The appropriate person to answer that question is your parent - The question can be discussed one to one after class improvement team, to provide support and training to staff teaching RSE.

-- Teachers may use their discretion in responding to questions and may say (for example): - The appropriate person to answer that question is your parent - The guestion can be discussed one to one after class - The topic will be covered at a later stage in their Relationships Education
+• The topic will be covered at a later stage in their Relationships Education

-Katy Howitt is the member of staff who monitors the implementation of PSHE and RHE education, this monitoring is done through book scrutiny, pupil questioning and staff meetings.
+Katy Howitt is the member of staff who monitors the implementation of Relationships Education, this monitoring is done through book scrutiny, pupil questioning and staff meetings.
 Katy will offer support to teachers who are less confident at delivering lessons.

-We assess using the PSHE association scheme of work.
+Relationships Education is assessed and evaluated by using the PSHE association scheme of work.